Instance Custom Nodes

 Since they are meant to appear as native nodes, Instance Custom Nodes are not versioned.
 Instance Custom Node authors may not upload multiple versions of the node, and users may not choose a version to execute.

-However, a version of an Application Custom Node may be exported and utilized as an Instance Custom Node.
-It is not required to use the “develop” version of an Application Custom Node; instead, simply export the version you wish to use as the Instance Custom Node and import that file.
+However, a version of a Custom Node may be exported and utilized as an Instance Custom Node.
+It is not required to use the “develop” version of an application-owned Custom Node; instead, simply export the version you wish to use as the Instance Custom Node and import that file.

 Developing Instance Custom Nodes

-Instance Custom Nodes are developed first as Application Custom Nodes within an application.
+Instance Custom Nodes are developed first as application-owned Custom Nodes.
 They take the same forms of user input and are constructed using the native nodes in the workflow palette.
 They are then exported from the application and imported as a new Instance Custom Node.

 Development Guidelines